-Data quality is ensured using in-built checks and validations within the Data-entry Systems.
-Only explicitly defined data fields are able to be ingested into the Registry.

-• Data Retention duration is determined by the Data Controller.
-If we are unable to identify a Data Controller, the Data is deleted.

-All Data Processing are specified in Data Processing Protocols, which are agreed to by the Data Controllers.
+- l) Measures for ensuring data minimisation - The MSBase and MGBase registries collect a highly specified, fully defined dataset, this is the minimum data required to fulfill the scientific mission of the MSBase/MGBase Investigators. - m) Measures for ensuring data quality - Data quality is ensured using in-built checks and validations within the Data-entry Systems.
+Only explicitly defined and validated data fields are able to be ingested into the Registry. - n) Measures for ensuring limited data retention - Data Retention duration is determined by the Data Controller.
+If we are unable to identify a current Data Controller, the Data is deleted within 12 months as described in the Data Removal section of the Participation Agreement. - o) Measures for ensuring accountability - All Data Processing are specified in Data Processing Protocols, which are agreed to by the Data Controllers.
 Data processing activities are logged and these logs are audited annually by the Scientific Leadership Groups of MSBase and MGBase, which are the bodies representing the Data Controllers.
-The Data Protection Officer is able to ensure that the relevant data protocols have been followed correctly.

-p) Measures for allowing data portability and ensuring erasure

-- For data portability, we provide options to centres who will be able to direct how we access their data if necessary and always comply with a centre's request and ensure we follow their stipulated processes and procedures. - Any centre who requests erasure can have all their data "hard-deleted" from the MSBase/MGBase Registry.
+The Data Protection Officer is able to ensure that the relevant data protocols have been followed correctly. - p) Measures for allowing data portability and ensuring erasure - For data portability, we provide options to centres who will be able to direct how we access their data if necessary and always comply with a centre's request and ensure we follow their stipulated processes and procedures.

+Any centre who requests erasure can have their current data "hard-deleted" (i.e. destruction of data in principle) from the - deleted" (i.e. destruction of data, in principle) from the MSBase/MGBase Registry.
 This would be done via a formal written request from the Centre or its PI.
-The MSBase Foundation would log a support ticket with its technology partner who would do a hard-delete of centre's data.
+The MSBase Foundation Head of Technology will be responsible for ensuring that data is securely destroyed.
 Proof can be provided after the fact that such a request has been fulfilled.

-q) Measures for user identification and authorization

-• MSBase/MGBase Registry members go through a sign-up process prior to being accepted as registry users.
+See Data Removal section of the Participation Agreement - q) Measures for user identification and authorization - MSBase/MGBase Registry members go through a sign-up process prior to being accepted as registry users.
 The MSBase Foundation Operations team manually check the eligibility and validity of Principal Investigators and their centres before approving membership requests.
 Only the lead neurologist at a centre may assume the role of Centre PI and authorize the contribution of consented patient data.
 Once verified, a PI and their Centre Authority must also read and execute the required governance documentation to finalise the process and commence participation in the Registry.